Search

 Prior to, or early in your second semester, you should notify the graduate officer whether you plan to continue with your temporary adviser or choose a new adviser.

-With the assistance of your adviser, you will identify a committee of at least three qualified members, and upon the recommendation of the adviser, the head or graduate officer will name those individuals as the committee of record.
+With the assistance of your permanent adviser, you will identify at least two additional qualified committee members.
+Upon the recommendation of the adviser, the head or DGS will name those individuals as the committee of record.
 Once the committee composition is official, you will need to schedule a meeting with the members to conduct a program review no later than your second semester, and preferably early in that semester.
-Changes in the composition of the committee require approval by the head or graduate officer and should be requested only in such instances as departure of existing members from the faculty, significant alteration in a previously approved program of study, the need for particular expertise not possessed by extant members, and irreconcilable personal differences unrelated to the quality of the candidate’s academic performance.
+Changes in the composition of the committee require approval by the head or DGS and should be requested only in such instances as departure of existing members from the faculty, significant alteration in a previously approved program of study, the need for particular expertise not possessed by extant members, or irreconcilable personal differences unrelated to the quality of the candidate’s academic performance.

-During your first year of graduate study, you should have made substantial progress toward determining the kind of research you will do in completing a thesis (or original research project for the non-thesis option) and toward acquiring the special methodological competencies that kind of research requires.
+During your first year of graduate study, you should have made substantial progress toward determining the focus of your final project thesis or portfolio and acquiring the methodological competencies that project requires.

-For graduate assistants, the writing of the thesis should be completed early in the spring semester of your second year.
-Financial support for graduate assistants pursuing the M.A. degree is not typically continued beyond a second year of full-time study.
+For graduate assistants, the writing of the final project should be completed early in the spring semester of your second year.